nair0lf32/zer0ne-blog/content/writeups/Hackerlab/Hackerlab-2022/index.md

 It's Reverse engineering...yes we all love those

-Decompile the [binary file](2022/ecowas_portal) with your favorite thing
+Decompile the [binary file](ecowas_portal) with your favorite thing

 I discovered [dogbolt](https://dogbolt.org/) doing this.
 It's a cool one as you get multiple decompilers at the same time

-You get interresting variables and an encryption function (r2 or ghidra)
+You get interesting variables and an encryption function (r2 or ghidra)

 Once you understand how it works you can easily write a script to reverse the encrypt method and get the flag